 2. Crowdfunding Is Essential: Running a successful crowdfunding campaign requires social networking, real-world networking and Internet marketing.
 Aside from raising money, crowdfunding allows you test your movie concept before you invest time and money into making your movie.
 When successful, you can add your supporters to your ever growing mailing list.
 Which brings me to my next filmmaking success tactic…

 3. Your Audience Is Your Business: Marketing nerds have a saying, “The money is in your list.”
 And the same statement applies to you.
 Your ongoing goal is to create work that encourages people to sign up for your mailing list and become a fan of you and your movies, for life.
 With each project, your ongoing goal is to continually grow your list.

 Filmmaking Success in 30 Minutes a Day

 As you can imagine, becoming successful in any field is challenging.
 And if you’re busy working a day job, finding time for your film project may seem impossible.
-But there are some strategies you can employ to get past this.
+Here is a filmmaking success challenge you can employ… It’s a strategy I use myself:

 - Make a list of all things filmmaking that you need to accomplish.

 - Break the list into micro-steps.
 For example if the task is to finish your screenplay, break it into “write one page per day.”